rezanikfal/Tutorials/Angular/Routing.md

 - ```reza-routing.module.ts```
 - ```reza.module.ts```
 ## Routing module in Root and user-defined modules
+- Routing modules is basically duplicating a module file to define routes
+- We can create the routing in the main module file as well
 - User-defined modules
 ```javascript
 import { NgModule } from '@angular/core';